Ada-Developers-Academy/core-unit-1/higher-order-functions/min-max-sorted.md

 | Positional Arguments | `def function_name(​parameter1, parameter2)` | `function_name(​argument1, argument2)`|
 | Keyword Arguments |`def function_name(​parameter1, parameter2)` | `function_name(​parameter1=argument1, parameter2=argument2)` |

 Functions can be called with a mix of keyword and positional arguments, but positional arguments cannot follow keyword arguments in the function call.
+Keyword argument can be passed in any order, whereas positional arguments must be passed in the order specified in the function definition.
 To learn more, [here is an article we recommend](https://treyhunner.com/2018/04/keyword-arguments-in-python/).

 Consider the following function: